Optimal Decision Rules when Payoffs are Partially Identified: Introduction

-This paper complements prior work on treatment assignment under partial identification, including \cite{Manski2000,Manski2007treatment,Manski2020Meta,Manski2021Haavelmo,Manski2021}, \cite{Chamberlain2011}, \cite{Stoye2012}, \cite{Russell2020}, \cite{IK}, and \cite{Yata2021}.
+Our paper complements prior work on treatment assignment under partial identification, including \cite{Manski2000,Manski2007treatment,Manski2020Meta,Manski2021Haavelmo,Manski2021}, \cite{Chamberlain2011}, \cite{Stoye2012}, \cite{Russell2020}, \cite{IK}, and \cite{Yata2021}.
 Except for \cite{Chamberlain2011}, these works seek decision rules that are optimal under finite-sample minimax regret criteria.
 We depart from these works in two respects.
-First, our local asymptotic framework enables us to approximate the finite-sample problem faced by the decision maker without having to explicitly solve the finite-sample problem, which may be intractable in many important applications.
-This allows us to relax restrictive parametric assumptions on the data-generating process (e.g. Gaussianity) that are typically imposed to derive finite-sample rules.
-It also allows us to accommodate a much broader class of data-generating processes, including semiparametric models.
+First, our asymptotic framework allows us to relax restrictive parametric assumptions and accommodate a much broader class of data-generating processes, including semiparametric models.
 Our optimality results apply to settings where the decision maker cannot confidently assert that the data are drawn from a given parametric model, or where bounds on the ATE are estimated using a vector of moments or summary statistics (e.g. regression or IV estimates from observational studies) whose finite-sample distribution is unknown.\footnote{Finite-sample results are sometimes developed for this case assuming Gaussianity of the statistics, by arguing that the studies are sufficiently large that the sampling distribution of the statistics is approximately normal.
-In these cases, it seems logically consistent to use a large-sample optimality criterion.} Second, except for \cite{Chamberlain2011}, these works use optimality criteria that (in our notation) are minimax over $(\theta,P)$, whereas our criterion is minimax over the partially-identified parameter $\theta$ and averages over the point-identified parameter $P$, reflecting the asymmetric parameterization of the problem.
+In these cases, it seems logically consistent to use a large-sample optimality criterion.} Second, except for \cite{Chamberlain2011}, these works use optimality criteria that (in our notation) are minimax over $(\theta,\mu)$, whereas our criterion is minimax over the partially-identified parameter $\theta$ and averages over the point-identified parameter $\mu$, reflecting the asymmetric parameterization of the problem.

-Our approach is closely related to the multiple priors framework of \cite{GilboaSchmeidler1989} and robust Bayes (or $\Gamma$-minimax) decision making \citep{Robbins1951,Berger1985} in partially identified models.
-See \cite{GiacominiKitagawaRead2021} for a recent review.
-Our paper makes several novel contributions in connection with $\Gamma$-minimax decisions.
-First, for parametric models, we provide a large-sample frequentist justification for these types of decision rules, which complements the usual finite-sample robust Bayes justification.
-Second, we show this optimality carries over to (i) bootstrap-based decisions and (ii) quasi-Bayes decisions in semiparametric models.
-In these latter cases the decisions we derive are not $\Gamma$-minimax decisions, but rather have a purely frequentist justification.